 The reason why voices take up a lot of CPU is mostly because of the decompression of complex codecs.
 The codec used, and its settings, can impact the CPU a lot.
 The best codec to use is always a balance between audio quality, CPU cost, file size, and streaming constraints.
 It is wise to pick different codecs and settings for different usages throughout your game.
 Music has different bandwidth needs and restrictions than voice-overs, for example.

 People tend to favor quality a lot from the beginning, and rightly so!
 But choosing the right level of perceived quality is a good way to make sure you spend the CPU cycles at the right place.
-As a rule of thumb, you can compress most “noisy” sounds (such as explosions, footsteps, and impacts) slightly more because having compression artefacts in such sounds won’t register as “wrong” in the user’s brain.
+As a rule of thumb, you can compress most “noisy” sounds (such as explosions, footsteps, and impacts) slightly more because having compression artifacts in such sounds won’t register as “wrong” in the user’s brain.
 This applies to most codecs.
 Obviously, try these quality settings on a few representative sounds before applying to a large collection.
 These settings can have a large impact.
 For example, a Wwise’s Vorbis file compressed in very high quality (Q = 10) takes twice as much CPU as the same file compressed in low quality (Q = 0).
-Note that this codec was optimized even more in 2017.

 The software codecs (PCM, ADPCM, and Vorbis) have one advantage over hardware codecs: they work the same way on all platforms.
 You’ll have the same file size and the same audio quality.
 Obviously, the CPU cost will vary.
 Vorbis will often be slower than hardware codecs, but ADPCM may be faster.
 Of course, PCM isn’t really a codec, so the CPU cost is minimal.

-For platforms which have hardware decoders (PS4 and Xbox One), do not assume these codecs are free of processing cost!
+For platforms which have hardware decoders (PS4, PS5, Xbox One, Xbox Series X, Switch), do not assume these codecs are free of processing cost!
 Depending on the platform, the memory bus or the CPU might be blocked while the audio is transferred back and forth between the decoder and CPU.
 This translates in less processing capacity.
 However, in general there is a significant gain over the more complex software codecs.
 Note that hardware codecs may have further constraints on length, placement of loop points, or cues which might prevent you from using them in particular situations.

-You can monitor the cost of each codec in the Profiler layout.
+You can monitor the cost of each codec in the Profiler.
 In the Advanced Profiler window, the Plug-ins tab will give the CPU breakdown of all plug-ins.
 In Wwise, codecs are plug-ins too, so their usage is reported in that list.